 Our team is available to further discuss the benefits of digital dental X-rays.
 Whether you are looking for a dentist for yourself or you need a trustworthy pediatric dentist for your children, Lovett offers services for your entire family.
 In addition to performing your regular dental cleanings and checkups, we are also able to provide a full spectrum of dental services including:

 Types of Dental X-Rays

-Most dental practices use dental X-rays to monitor your oral health.
 There are two categories of dental X-rays your dentist will need to take: intraoral and extraoral.
-Intraoral images are the most common X-rays dental offices take of your teeth.
+Intraoral images are the most common dental X-rays.
 These X-rays are more detailed and allow your dentist to view cavities and take a closer look at the health of your tooth root and the surrounding bone.
-Dentists use intraoral X-rays to check developing teeth in kids and wisdom teeth in teens and adults.
+Dentists use intraoral X-rays to check emerging and wisdom teeth.
 These images also allow your dentist to monitor the overall health of your teeth and jawbone.

 Your dentist will use extraoral X-rays to view your jaw and skull.
 These images do not provide as much detail as intraoral images.
 However, extraoral X-ray imaging will allow your dentist to keep an eye on the growth and development of your teeth, jaw, and facial bones in relation to each other.
 Our dentists use these X-rays to detect TMJ disorder and impacted teeth.